VERSALIST GUIDES

 • Temperature/top-p tuned for factuality vs. fluency

-Maintain a gold set of Q&A with supporting passages.
-Track faithfulness (supported vs. unsupported claims), coverage (did retrieved context contain the evidence), and utility (user-rated helpfulness) over time.
+Maintain a gold set of Q&A pairs with supporting passages.
+Track faithfulness (supported vs. unsupported claims), coverage, and user-rated helpfulness over time.

 Checklist